pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

   The '$config' and '$spec' arguments are detailed below.
 Some examples are shown in section:- #2.9.
 For maximum protection against 'XSS' and other scripting attacks (e.g., by disallowing Javascript code), consider using the 'safe' parameter; see section:- #3.6.

--- 2.2  Configuring htmLawed using the '$config' parameter ---------o
+-- 2.2  Configuring htmLawed using the '$config' argument ---------o

   '$config' instructs htmLawed on how to tackle certain tasks.
 When '$config' is not specified, or not set as an array (e.g., '$config = 1'), htmLawed will take default actions.
-One or many of the task-action or value-specification pairs can be specified in '$config' as array key-value pairs.
-If a parameter is not specified, htmLawed will use the default value/action indicated further below.
+One or many of the task-action or parameter-value pairs can be specified in '$config' as array key-value pairs.
+If a parameter is not specified, htmLawed will use the default value for it, indicated further below.
+In PHP code, parameter values that are integers should not be quoted and should be used as numeric types (unless meant as string/text).
+Thus, for instance:

-    $config = array('comment'=>0, 'cdata'=>1);
+    $config = array('comment'=>0, 'cdata'=>1, 'elements'=>'a, b, strong');
     $processed = htmLawed($text, $config);

-  Or,

-    $processed = htmLawed($text, array('comment'=>0, 'cdata'=>1));

-  Below are the possible value-specification combinations.
-In PHP code, values that are integers should not be quoted and should be used as numeric types (unless meant as string/text).
+  Below are the various parameters that can be specified in '$config'.

-  Key: '*' default, '^' different default when htmLawed is used in the Kses-compatible mode (see section:- #2.6), '~' different default when 'valid_xhtml' is set to '1' (see section:- #3.5), '"' different default when 'safe' is set to '1' (see section:- #3.6)
+  Key: '*' default, '^' different from previous version of htmLawed, '~' different default when 'valid_xhtml' is set to '1' (see section:- #3.5), '"' different default when 'safe' is set to '1' (see section:- #3.6)

   *abs_url*
   Make URLs absolute or relative; '$config["base_url"]' needs to be set; see section:- #3.4.4